Mid Coast Hospital

-Mid Coast Hospital is a hospital located in Brunswick, Maine.
+Mid Coast Hospital is located in Brunswick, Maine.
 It serves Maine's Midcoast region.
 The 93-bed facility is an independent, non-profit hospital governed by a community board of directors.
 Its current president and CEO is Lois Skillings, RN.

-Hospital overview

-Mid Coast Hospital was formed after a merger between Bath Memorial Hospital and Regional Memorial Hospital.
+Mid Coast Hospital was formed after a merger occurred between Bath Memorial Hospital and Regional Memorial Hospital.
 The hospital opened its modern campus in Cook's Corner in 2001 and then expanded in 2009 with a new emergency department and additional medical/surgical inpatient beds.

-Mid Coast Hospital is part of Mid Coast–Parkview Health.

-Service area

-Mid Coast Hospital serves surrounding communities including Bath, Brunswick, Topsham, West Bath, Harpswell and the Islands, Phippsburg, Arrowsic, Georgetown, Woolwich, Wiscasset, Alna, Edgecomb, Boothbay, Boothbay Harbor, Dresden, Richmond, Bowdoin, Bowdoinham, Lisbon, Lisbon Falls, Durham, Freeport, North Yarmouth, and Pownal.

-Employment

-Mid Coast–Parkview Health is the third-largest employer in the Midcoast region with more than 2,000 employees.
+Mid Coast Hospital is part of Mid Coast–Parkview Health, the third-largest employer in the Midcoast region with more than 2,000 employees.